Linkedin X-Ray Search: Your Secret Weapon To Find Candidates

 • Write “Senior Developer” in the job title filter

-• Write javascript or JS in the keyword filter
+• Write JavaScript or JS in the keyword filter

 linkedin boolean search x ray equivalent

-How To Use Linkedin X-Ray Search On Google?
+How To Use LinkedIn X-Ray Search On Google?

-3 steps to use Linkedin X-Ray search:
+3 steps to use LinkedIn X-Ray search:

 1. Write your X-ray search

-2. Paste it into Google search bar
+2. Paste it into the Google search bar

 3. Export the results to CSV